michi-gato/libraryblorg/snguyen_cv.md

-Greetings, you've found Sarah Nguyen.
+Greetings, you've found SARAH NGUYỄN.
 Here are the information-related activities I've experienced throughout my life that lead me to where I am today.

 # CURRENTLY